JeuTheIdit/homelab-wiki/compute/proxmox-ve/guides.md

 @reboot echo x > {path_to_sriov_numvfs_folder}
 ```

-## Install intel drivers and modules
+## Install Intel drivers and modules
 By default, Intel GPU drivers are already baked into the kernel as long as you have the appropriate kernel version or later.

 To install compute and media related modules that may be needed for certain apps (plex, jellyfin, frigate, etc.), see [Intel's official documentation](https://dgpu-docs.intel.com/driver/client/overview.html).